So, I’ve already written that bitwise operations is a very fast thing. But how can this be used in application?

 As you can notice from benchmark summary binary implementation is faster with n <= 10, but with n=11 recursive implementation becomes faster.

-For me its pretty unexpected result which I cannot explain at the moment.
+For me it’s pretty unexpected result which I cannot explain at the moment.
 So much the better, another interesting topic to explore is put to the piggy-bank :-) See you!